 Quick Facts: Earning an Ed.D. in Maryland

-- The most prestigious Maryland universities in our Ed.D. listings are Johns Hopkins and the University of Maryland College Park.
+- The most prestigious universities in our Maryland Ed.D. listings are Johns Hopkins and the University of Maryland College Park.
 They frequently appear in rankings of the top 25 Schools of Education in the USA.
 However, there are a number of solid alternatives.
-For example, Morgan State University is a historically black public research university.
+For example, Morgan State University is an HBCU with a Carnegie R2 classification.

 - Need practical experience?
 All of the online Ed.D. programs offered by Maryland public universities feature practicums, externships, or internships.
 Just be aware that some of these doctoral programs will have a high bar for entry (e.g. minimum 3.5 GPA on a master’s degree).